Ernest Cole (photographer): Career

 Photography of segregational signs at a South-African train station, by Ernest Cole.

 In 1958, he applied for a job with Drum magazine.
 Jürgen Schadeberg, the picture editor, employed him as his assistant.
 Cole also started a correspondence course with the New York Institute of Photography.

 While working for Drum, Cole began to mingle with other talented young black South Africans—journalists, photographers, jazz musicians, and political leaders in the burgeoning anti-apartheid movement—and became radicalised in his political views.
 He soon decided on a project that entailed recording the evils and daily social effects of apartheid.

 He then worked at the Bantu World newspaper (later renamed The World – now The Sowetan), where he continued his career as a photographer.

 Seeking to leave South Africa, he became re-classified as a "Coloured," not "Black" because he was able to fool the authorities.
-As a result, he was able to leave for New York City in 1966.
+As a result, he was able to leave for New York City, United States, in 1966.
 He secretly took his apartheid project prints with him.
 He showed his work to Magnum Photos and this resulted in a publishing deal with publishing rights owned by Random House.
 The resulting book, House of Bondage (1967), was banned in South Africa.

 In the book, Cole writes: "Three-hundred years of white supremacy in South Africa have placed us in bondage, stripped us of our dignity, robbed us of our self-esteem and surrounded us with hate."

 Later, Cole received a grant from the Ford Foundation for another book, A study of the Negro family in the rural South and the Negro family in the urban ghetto.
 Although he took a large number of photographs, this project was never completed nor were additional books published.
 As of 2020, photographs from this series began to be scanned and published.

 Cole subsequently moved to Sweden, where he took up filmmaking.
 The apartheid photos he had taken were extensively used by the ANC in their various publications.

 Death

-Cole died of cancer in New York City on 18 February 1990 at the age of 49.
+Cole died of pancreatic cancer in New York City on 18 February 1990, at the age of 49.